WaterUI Tutorial Book

 }

-Nami - Reactive System of WaterUI
+Nami - The Reactive Heart of WaterUI

-Everything in nami's reactive system implements the Signal
+Everything in nami's reactive system implements the Signal trait.
+It represents any value that can be observed for changes.

 pub trait Signal: Clone + 'static {